No kill shelter in dire need of funds or else

 “I support an increase in funds for the Harlingen Humane Society.
 I’m very proud of the work they are doing and have worked with them in the past to revamp the city ordinances that pertain to our furry friends,” District 5 Harlingen City Commissioner Rene Perez said.

-District 1 Harlingen City Commissioner Ford Kinsley responded to CBS 4 Investigates regarding the shelter’s need of funds.
+District 1 Harlingen City Commissioner Ford Kinsley responded regarding the shelter’s need for funds.

 “I realize that they would like a higher number and I am willing to consider an additional increase within reason.
 Their mission, as well as many other departments, is very important.
 I think an incremental increase is also worth consideration,” Kinsley said.